Recoskie/AI-Matrix/docs/Matrix Structure.md

 1+(1+1+1+1)*2 = 25
 </pre>

-The first loop can add the single units at the start of each line, but now we must add another loop inside this loop that does the same thing but adds 2 for both sides.
+The first loop can add the single units at the start of each line, but now we must add another one-dimensional loop inside this loop that does the same thing but adds 2 for both sides.

 <br /><br />

-What is really neat is that we can take away the added unit in the square ny subtracting it as
+What is really neat is that we can take away the added unit in the square by subtracting it as

 <br /><br />

-x<sup>2</sup>-x=0,2,6,12,20 which is 0,0+2,0+2+4,0+2+4+6,0+2+4+6+8.
+x<sup>2</sup>-x=0,2,6,12,20 which is 0, 0+2, 0+2+4, 0+2+4+6, 0+2+4+6+8.

 <br /><br />

-Dividing it by 2 gives us a set that adds a one dimensional sequence per value.
+Dividing it by 2 gives us a set that adds a one-dimensional sequence per value.

 <br /><br />

-(x<sup>2</sup>-x)&div;2=0,1,3,6,10, which is 0,0+1,0+1+2,0+1+2+3,0+1+2+3+4.
+(x<sup>2</sup>-x)&div;2=0,1,3,6,10, which is 0, 0+1, 0+1+2, 0+1+2+3, 0+1+2+3+4.

 <br /><br />

-As objects fall they get faster per second.
-To be exact 33 feat more per second.
-We can add this together using two loops or we can just multiply our equation by 33.
+As objects fall, they get faster per second.
+To be exact, 33 feet more per second.
+We can add this together using two loops, or we can just multiply our equation by 33.

 <br /><br />